KEP-2570: Memory QoS

 // Container

-/cgroup2/kubepods/pod<UID>/<container-id>/memory.min=pod.spec.containers[i].resources.requests[memory]
+/cgroup2/kubepods/pod<UID>/<container-id>/memory.min=pod.spec.containers[i].resources.requests[memory] // Guaranteed

-/cgroup2/kubepods/pod<UID>/<container-id>/memory.high=floor[(requests.memory + memoryThrottlingFactor * (limits.memory - requests.memory))/pageSize] * pageSize // Burstable
+/cgroup2/kubepods/burstable/pod<UID>/<container-id>/memory.high=floor[(requests.memory + memoryThrottlingFactor * (limits.memory - requests.memory))/pageSize] * pageSize // Burstable

 // Pod

-/cgroup2/kubepods/pod<UID>/memory.min=sum(pod.spec.containers[i].resources.requests[memory])
+/cgroup2/kubepods/pod<UID>/memory.min=sum(pod.spec.containers[i].resources.requests[memory]) // Guaranteed

-// QoS ancestor cgroup
+// QoS ancestor cgroups

 Node: